50th anniversary of Operation Ivanhoe, Vietnam

 The National Commemorative Service will commemorate all those who served during Operation Ivanhoe, including the six Australian servicemen killed.
 It is an opportunity to reflect on the qualities of courage and perseverance that characterised Australians’ service in Vietnam.

-Details about the service will be available on the Commemorative services page of the DVA website.
+Details about the service will be available on the 50th Anniversary of Operation Ivanhoe and the Battle of Nui Le webpage of the DVA website.

 2nd Lt Graham David Spinkston contemplates a copy of Taste of Courage which had prevented an enemy AK-47 round from hitting his left leg as he led 12 Platoon, D Company, 4 RAR/NZ, in a bunker contact against 3 Battalion, 33 North Vietnamese Army Regiment, on 21 September 1971.
 The book is held in the collection of the Australian War Memorial.
 (AWM P07256.007)